- Overview

 - Step 3: Configuring High Availability Add-on

-- Step 4: Configuring Microsoft SQL Server
+- Step 4: Configuring SQL databases

 - Step 5: Configuring the load balancer